My mother is one of those sensational moms.

 7. Fats & Oils

-Following is a basic list of the healthy fats and oils included on GAPS.
+Following is a basic list of the healthy fats and oils included in GAPS.
 Animal fats are the most healing and nourishing.
-Make sure to include plenty of them in your daily meals!
+Make sure to include plenty of them in your daily meals.

 - Ghee – Pure Indian Foods

 - Duck fat – Grassland Beef

 - Beef tallow – Grassland Beef, Miller’s Organic Farm, or Fatworks

 - Lamb tallow – Grassland Beef, or Miller’s Organic Farm

 - Pork lard – Grassland Beef, Miller’s Organic Farm, or Fatworks